 - Highlight key dates and ensure renewals and other milestones are hit

 - Maintain compliance across your contracts and vendors

 At Gatekeeper, we’ve got a huge amount of experience helping our customers move their historic contracts onto our platform.
-Our Implementation Team support all new customers through their initial period and provide guidance on how to structure the data and the most efficient process for getting it uploaded.
+Our Professional Services team supports all new customers through their initial period and provides guidance on how to structure the data and the most efficient process for getting it uploaded.

-If you follow the steps above, you’ll have a well-structured central repository of your business contracts.
+If you follow the steps above to migrate your historical agreements, you’ll have a well-structured central repository of your business contracts.